Deploying a Next.js app with Docker and AWS Elastic Beanstalk

 Next.js + Docker

 If you have never heard about Docker, the main idea is that it lets you define an isolated environment called an image.
-You define an image using a that contains instructions for setting up the environment inside the image.
+You define an image using a Dockerfile that contains instructions for setting up the environment inside the image.

 To deploy our Next.js app, we could build our own image from scratch.
 That would involve finding a suitable base image to build upon, installing our dependencies inside the image and building the Next.js from source code.